 Melbourne Cup Stats, Facts & Figures

 New to betting on the Melbourne Cup?
-Read out full Melbourne Cup Beginners Guide to betting on this years cup.
+Read our full Melbourne Cup Beginners Guide to betting on this year’s cup.

 - First run in 1861 under the banner of the Victorian Turf Club and won by the Etienne de Mestre-trained Archer who beat the favourite Mormon by six lengths.
 The prize was 1420 pounds and the trophy a gold watch.